Mtp-dev/Mtp-dev/README.md

 ## 👋 Hey there, I'm [Your Name]!

 Welcome to my GitHub profile!
-I'm a passionate software developer specializing in [Your Specializations] and love working on projects in [Your Interests].
+I'm a passionate software developer.
+All self taught & still learning!

 ### 🚀 About Me
 - 🌍 Currently working on MTPHosting